Skip to page content

 What is the cost of your program?

-- Tuition and fees are about $100 per credit.
+- Tuition and fees are just over $100 per credit.

 Can any of your prerequisites or program classes be substituted with other classes or work experience?